Sarenaoberoi/AgentBasedModeling/oct1.md

+### Project 2

-I was originally working with the country Paraguay, but after beginning project 2, I realized that there was a great deal of important data missing from the DHS data.
+I originally began this project by working with the country Paraguay, but after getting access and analyzing the DHS data, I realized that there was a great deal of important data missing from the households dataset.
+I switched my country to Uganda, as the data was much more recent, and I had more data to work with.

 The plot below shows the distribution of households in Altos, Paraguay.
-I switched my country to Uganda, as the data was much more recent, and I had more data to work with.

 <img width="356" alt="Screen Shot 2020-10-01 at 1 24 16 PM" src="https://user-images.githubusercontent.com/60228365/94925354-112d1880-048d-11eb-841f-fbb742667092.png">